piaballerstadt/Python-Pre-Setup/README.md

 A simple sample is provided with the three script files.
 Just copy them and provide them to your user.

 The way it is configured by default, you won't see anything when running it.
 It hides every output and window, so you won't get any user feedback when Python has been installed.
-Actually, you have to check the installation manually or check whether or not the post_install_script has been run, if you want to verify if everything went right.
+Actually, you have to check the installation manually or check whether or not the Post-Install-Script has been run, if you want to verify if everything went right.
 You can change this behaviour, if you like.

 To customize the experience, start with the *Setup.cmd*.